kanzitelli/expo-starter/README.md

   <img src="https://xxx-files.ggc.team/oss/expo-starter/cover.png" width="80%" title="Logo">
 </p>

-This starter is a collection of libraries and approaches needed for fast start and productive maintainance of Expo (React Native) App.
+This starter is a collection of libraries and approaches needed for fast start and productive maintainance of React Native (Expo) App.

 > `Expo Starter` is a part of [starters.dev](https://github.com/starters-dev) collection.